piemonte/PBJVision/README.md

 ![PBJVision](https://raw.github.com/piemonte/PBJVision/master/pbj.gif)

 ## PBJVision

 'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.
 It is compatible both iOS 6 and iOS 7 as well as 64-bit.
 Pause and resume video capture is also possible without having to use a gesture like the sample project provides.

 We created this at [DIY](http://www.diy.org) as a fun means for young people to author video.
 This same recording interaction was pioneered by Vine and also later adopted by Instagram.

+If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for more information.
-If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).
+If you have questions, [github issues](https://github.com/piemonte/PBJVision/issues) is a great means to start a discussion, this allows others to benefit and chime in on the project too.

 ## Installation